anonymous-medical/ECAC/README.md

 ## Intermediate filament dataset

-The dataset consists of 5 image sequences.
+The dataset consists of 5 image sequences in the format TIFF.
 Each of them contains a ground truth trajectories at ./Sequence/[Sequence ID]/ground_truth .
 The ground truth trajectory data is stored in ZIP-files, which contain CSV-files describing the position of a filament.
 The name of a CSV-file corresponds to an index of the frame in a sequence.
 Each CSV-file contains two columns: x- and y-coordinate of a filament curve.